 Course Entry Requirements

 Students must have completed the Year 9 Business Studies course to be eligible for this qualification.

-Due to the high examined content of this course, students must have achieved a grade 6 in their Year 9 Business Studies module exams.
+Due to the high examined content of this course, students must have achieved a grade 5H in their Year 9 Business Studies exam.
 They should have also completed all homework tasks in the Year 9 Business module.
 If students do not meet this criteria we will suggest the Enterprise course instead of the GCSE option.

 Mr Mawers – Subject Leader for Business Studies